dzackgarza/Notes/Class_Notes/2020/CategoryO/PSet1Solutions.md

 \psi &\mapsto (G\psi: g\tensor v \mapsto g \actson \psi(v))
 .\end{align*}

+Note that the maps $G\psi$ are defined on ordered pairs, but are clearly bilinear and thus uniquely extend to maps on the tensor product.

 It suffices to show that these maps are well-defined and mutually inverse.

 To see that $F$ is well-defined, let $\phi: U(\lieg)\tensor C_\lambda \to M$ be fixed; we will show that the set map $F\phi: \CC_\lambda \to M$ is $U(\lieb)\dash$linear.